 Organise, tidy, store and travel.
-Upcycled lorry curtain cube bags, in three useful sizes, fairly made by tailors in Malawi.
+Upcycled lorry curtain cube bags come in three useful sizes, fairly made by tailors in Malawi.

 This Upcycled Lorry Curtain Cube Bag is in stunning blue with white and is a perfect size to toss in tools, make-up, your garden do-dads, or your "one night stay" gear.